litch07/projects/electronics-lab/optiwatt/proposal/README.md

 OptiWatt proposes a **room-level smart energy management system** that combines:

 - **Non-intrusive energy metering** using ESP32 + PZEM-004T AC energy monitors
-- **Occupancy-aware automation** using dual ultrasonic sensors and a PIR sensor
+- **Occupancy-aware automation** using ultrasonic (and optionally PIR) sensing
 - **Automatic disconnection of non-critical loads** when the room is vacant
-- **Manual override and app control** so users always stay in charge
+- **Manual override and app/dashboard control** so users always remain in charge
-- **Billing transparency** through real-time monitoring, historical usage, and projected costs
+- **Billing transparency** through real-time monitoring, basic history, and cost estimation

-Target performance (prototype stage):

-- Power measurement accuracy around **±2%**
-- Occupancy detection reliability of **≈98%**
+The target prototype focuses on accurate sensing, reliable occupancy detection, and safe control of a few representative loads.

 ---

 ## 🧱 System Components (Planned)

-The proposal describes the following key components:
+The proposal outlines the use of:

-- **ESP32 Development Board** – main controller, Wi-Fi, sensor & relay interface
+- **ESP32 Development Board** – main controller, Wi-Fi, sensor/relay interface
 - **PZEM-004T V3.0** – AC voltage, current, power, and kWh measurement
-- **Dual HC-SR04 Ultrasonic Sensors** – doorway entry/exit and occupancy counting
+- **Ultrasonic sensors (HC-SR04)** – doorway entry/exit and occupancy counting
-- **HC-SR501 PIR Sensor** – motion confirmation to avoid false vacancy detection
-- **Relay Modules** – safe switching of non-critical AC loads (lights, fans, etc.)
+- **Relay modules** – switching non-critical AC loads (lights, plug, etc.)
-- **Enclosure, fuses, terminals, wiring** – electrical safety and physical separation of low/high voltage
+- Supporting components: fuses, terminals, wiring, and enclosures for safety

 ---

-## ✨ Planned Features (from Proposal)
+## ✨ Planned Features

-The proposal focuses on four main feature areas:

-1. **Real-Time Energy Monitoring**
+1. **Real-Time Energy Monitoring** – continuous measurement of key electrical parameters
-   Continuous measurement of voltage, current, power, and cumulative energy, with filtering and logging.

-2. **Vacancy-Based Automatic Power Cut**
+2. **Vacancy-Based Power Cut** – turn off selected loads after the room becomes empty
-   Use occupancy information to disconnect non-critical loads after a safe delay when the room is empty.

-3. **App Control & Manual Override**
-   Mobile app/dashboard for manual toggling, settings, and overriding automation when needed.

-4. **Monthly Usage Estimation & Goal Tracking**
+3. **User/App Control** – dashboard or app for manual toggling and settings
-   Daily kWh aggregation, monthly bill estimation, and comparison against user-defined energy goals.
+4. **Usage & Bill Estimation** – approximate monthly bill and comparison to goals

-The document also includes **flowcharts** for occupancy counting, power cut logic, energy monitoring, goal tracking, and manual override.

----

-## 🛡️ Safety, Cost & Future Scope

-The proposal addresses:

-- **Safety:** fusing, isolation, clearances, and fail-safe defaults for critical loads
-- **Approximate Cost:** itemized bill of materials for the prototype
-- **Testing Plan:** accuracy tests, occupancy scenario tests, automation/override checks, and end-to-end trials
-- **Future Scope:** multi-room expansion, advanced analytics, smart-assistant/cloud integration, and refined hardware (PCBs, professional enclosures)
+Flowcharts and diagrams in the document describe the core logic for occupancy, control, and monitoring.

 ---